 The tutorial I used can be found over here at Lovely Crafty Home.
 She did a great job and it is full of useful information both in the post and the comments.
 The difference here is that I did mine on a concrete subfloor while she did hers on plywood.
 People have not been having success on concrete floors, but I went ahead and tried anyway.
 So here is the tutorial…well, part tutorial and part anti-tutorial (just like most of my projects).
 I thought I had completely ruined it halfway through and was going to have to live with hideous floors or start over, but I managed to save it.
 Hopefully I can keep you from making the same mistake!

 Before we get started with the tutorial/story, let me give you a materials list.
 You will need… (these are links)

 - A roll of brown paper.
-I bought this “builders paper” from Home Depot (cause I didn’t plan ahead), but most people recommend this Kraft paper from Amazon
+I bought this “builders paper” from Home Depot (read about other paper options HERE)

 - A gallon of Elmers glue